munificent/game-programming-patterns/book/update-method.markdown

 * **A delegate class:**

     There are other patterns that involve delegating part of a class's behavior to another object.
-The <a href="state.html" class="pattern">State pattern</a> does this so that you can change an object's behavior by changing what it delegates to.
+The <a href="state.html" class="pattern">State</a> pattern does this so that you can change an object's behavior by changing what it delegates to.
 The <a href="type-object.html" class="pattern">Type Object</a> pattern does this so that you can share behavior across a bunch of entities of the same "kind".

     If you're using one of those patterns, it's natural to put `update()` on that delegated class.
 In that case, you may still have the `update()` method on the main class, but it will be non-virtual and just forward to the delegate object.
 Something like: